 The solution is alkaline and its uses include cleaning paintwork in preparation for repainting.

-It also turned out to be dirt cheap, at about £2 for nearly half a kilo from Screwfix.
+It looks like Clearalex powder, and I suspect that there may be some similarities in chemical composition.
+However, sugar soap is dirt cheap, at about £2 for nearly half a kilo from Screwfix.
 I bought some, made up a batch using information on the pack, and gave the windscreen a good scrub using it.
 I rinsed it and took the car out for a run in the rain.

 Initially, I didn’t see any difference, but after a few wiper passes the glass was getting noticeably clearer.
 The sugar soap appeared to have softened whatever it was on the glass and it was gradually coming off.
 So when I got back home I made up another batch and soaked some rags in it, then left them covering the windscreen (including the bit at the bottom) for about half an hour.
 I also cleaned the blades with it.
 This time the windscreen was absolutely crystal clear.

-Sugar soap was great, but being a solid there was still the problem of residues if you used it in your normal washer fluid.
-However, that might have been the end of it had I not started using a local hand car wash.
+A while later, I started using a local hand car wash.
 I was intrigued by how easily they managed to remove every trace of dirt and oil from the car with only a power spray and some mysterious hand-pumped spray guns with various liquids in them, so while they were working I did a bit of snooping and noted the names on the various drums and containers lying around.
 The important one turned out to be “TFR” – which I discovered means “traffic film remover”.
-Already this was sounding quite exciting (well, it’s exciting if you’re a chemist) due to the way TFRs operate.
+Already this was sounding quite exciting (well, it’s exciting if you’re a chemist) due to theory behind the way TFRs operate.

-In a nutshell, a 1-2% TFR solution gets all the oil/wax film off a windscreen in one go.
+I bought some TFR from a company called JennyChem.
+They also supply the mysterious cherry-smelling shampoo the hand car washes use.
+In a nutshell, a 1-2% TFR solution gets all the oil/wax film off a windscreen in one go, and it seems to also attack the residue I’d been plagued with on my lease cars (I’m getting a new one soon, so I’ll test this out properly then).
 The same concentration in your wash bottle keeps it off.
-I bought my TFR from a company called JennyChem.
-They also supply the mysterious cherry-smelling shampoo the hand car washes use.
-I use a combination of sugar soap (soaking using rags) and TFR as required, and a 1% solution of TFR in 10% ethanol/water as my screenwash.
+I use a combination of sugar soap (soaking using rags) and TFR as required, and a 1% solution of TFR in 10% ethanol/water as my screen wash.
 I also use this solution in a hand spray bottle for spur-of-the-moment cleaning, and for doing the inside window surfaces.

 As time has gone by, I have started using the TFR spray to clean my alloys and bodywork in between visits to the hand car wash when I have an upcoming test.
 It removes brake dust from alloys like all get out, as well as summer tree gum and bird crap (especially when the little sods have been eating blackberries and insist on sitting on the telephone wire right above my driveway).